- Robotman (as a baby)

-A clip at the beginning of the show explain the history of the group and their popularity with the teens.
+A clip at the beginning of the show explains the history of the group and their popularity with teens.
 After an incident with Captain Zahl at Paris, they end up breaking up.
-When the episode begins, the team has broken up and it's members are trying to live a normal life.
-Through out the episode, various Monsieur Mallah, Brain, Animal-Mineral-Vegetable Man, Arsenal, and Mutant Master attack members the Doom Patrol.
+When the episode begins, the team has broken up and it's members are trying to live normal lives.
+Through out the episode, Brain, Monsieur Mallah, Animal-Mineral-Vegetable Man, Mutant Master and Arsenal, attack members the Doom Patrol.
 Niles Caulder was first.
 Afterward, he and Batman teamed up to reunite the Doom Patrol.

 Justice League: The New Frontier

 The Doom Patrol makes a cameo appearance in Justice League: The New Frontier.